To most people, a 2018 Ram ProMaster is just a vehicle. For Chelsey Hathman, it’s home.

 A container home is a dwelling made from recycled steel shipping containers that may have been used as a cargo carrier on a ship, train, or truck.
 Because they’re small and repurposed, container homes are seen as environmentally friendly.
 And though they come with unique costs, like permits and land ownership, they can be much cheaper than a traditional home.

 “A lot of millennials don’t really see financial freedom in their future.” says Hathman.
 “Our wages haven’t kept up with the cost of living.
 And so owning a regular home is outside the realm of possibility for too many of us.”

 Chelsey isn’t the only one thinking of container homes: Eighty six percent of Americans said they would buy a tiny home as their first home, according to a survey conducted in late 2020 by Investment Property Exchange Services (IPX 1031).
 Among those who were surveyed, 65% said that affordability was a factor.
-With the cost of homes skyrocketing and wage stagnation, this trend is likely to continue.
+With the cost of homes skyrocketing, mortgage rates rising and wage stagnation, this trend is likely to continue.

 Income inequality and the increasing burden of debt has led to a large following of the Tiny Living Movement, which advocates for living in smaller homes and maintaining a minimalist lifestyle.
 The global market for tiny homes is expected to grow by nearly $6 billion between 2020 and 2024, according to market research from Technavio.
 Dr. Luis Torres, a research economist at the Texas A&M Real Estate Center, recognizes affordable housing difficulty.
 “The issue of income inequality in our country has been an ongoing issue for far too long.
 And the pandemic only accelerated that inequality,” he says.